 I must mention here; there is one more homemade rub that is as simple as it gets, and loved by thousands of brisket fans.
 It’s “Dalmatian Rub” or simply, salt and coarse black pepper in a 50/50 mix.

 Do you think it’s too plain?
 Think again!

-Take a look at his video on how he trims and rubs his award-winning briskets.
+Take a look at his video with him trimming a brisket, and rubs his award-winning briskets.
 Sometimes the simplest methods are the best.

 However, if mixing up batches of rub and getting pepper up your nose is not your style, go for a quality commercial rub.
 They are consistent, taste tested and proven.
 Plus, you just grab and go.